314dev/PI/docs/source/accelerators/gpu.rst

 Implement Your Own Distributed (DDP) training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need your own way to init PyTorch DDP you can override :meth:`pytorch_lightning.strategies.ddp.DDPStrategy.init_dist_connection`.
+If you need your own way to init PyTorch DDP you can override :meth:`pi_ml.strategies.ddp.DDPStrategy.init_dist_connection`.

-If you also need to use your own DDP implementation, override :meth:`pytorch_lightning.strategies.ddp.DDPStrategy.configure_ddp`.
+If you also need to use your own DDP implementation, override :meth:`pi_ml.strategies.ddp.DDPStrategy.configure_ddp`.

 Batch size